What qualities characterize the INFJ personality?

 On the one hand, the personality traits are very complex.
 Some aspects even seem contradictory at first glance.
 A good example of this is the simultaneous presence of intuition and fact-based judgment.
 Most people are either intuitive or rational.
 The INFJ combines both abilities without them contradicting each other.
 On the contrary, they actually complement each other.
 This is quite rare.

 Another factor for the rarity could of course be the test system as such.
-The Myers Briggs Test is based on an extensive questionnaire that each participant fills out on his or her own responsibility.
+The Myers Briggs test is based on an extensive questionnaire that each participant has to complete. independent fills out.
 Of course, it can never be guaranteed that all answers are true.

-For example, many people prefer to portray themselves as extroverts, even though this is not true.
-The INFJ, however, has a strong introverted personality component.
-If the corresponding questions are not answered honestly, the result can be distorted.
+For example, many people prefer to portray themselves as extroverted, even though this is not the case.
+However, the INFJ has a strong introverted personality trait.
+If the relevant questions are not honest the result may be falsified.
 The INFJ is not recognized.

 Famous INFJ people